Quickstart

 BYOC or Dedicated

-1. In the subheader, open API Explorer.
+1. In the subheader of this page, open API Explorer.

 2. In the Choose an operation dropdown, select Create resource group.